RomanSC/i3-xfce/README.md

 Delete all lines in the file after the final "fi" and add on a new line "exec xfce4-session" and run startx:

 * `exec xfce4-session`

+Run xorg-server with your newly specified session:

 * `startx`

 Configure xorg to auto-start at boot by following the instructions on the [Arch wiki](https://wiki.archlinux.org/index.php/Xinitrc#Autostart_X_at_login)

-Copy the default config file to your home directory:
+Copy the default config file to your home directory, whereas <user> is your user own account:

-* `sudo cp -r /etc/skel/.bash_profile ~/.bash_profile && sudo chown -R roman ~/*`
+* `sudo cp -r /etc/skel/.bash_profile ~/.bash_profile && sudo chown -R <user> ~/*`

 Edit .bash_profile with nano and add the line below to the bottom of the config: